gudzpoz/brocatel/docs/subroutine.md

 However, most stories just don't follow the typical "function" structure: they don't *return* properly.
 This currently usually leads to unexpected results.

+Also, the current WYSIWYG widget does not support calling subroutines.
 :::

 ## Basic Syntax